 Freelance UX/UI designer Alex Knight uses blue, green, and pink to introduce his homepage and to frame his portfolio.
 Each color fades into another to complement the hues of the website designs being displayed.

 Hubud is a coworking space in Bali that distinguishes itself from others with its tropical design and setting.
 It uses a lot of bamboo, while its interiors often connect to sunlit and verdant outdoor spaces.
-It’s not hard to see why the website chiefly uses brown, green, and yellow.
+It’s not hard to see why the website chiefly uses the three colors: brown, green, and yellow.

 Nexudus is a company that provides software for managing coworking spaces.
 It uses complementary colors for contrast, making illustrations and CTA buttons stand out on the page.